alphagov/government-service-design-manual/service-manual/user-centered-design/resources/shared-asset-libraries.md

 [basic CSS](https://github.com/alphagov/static/tree/master/app/assets/stylesheets),
 and our
 [basic Javascript](https://github.com/alphagov/static/tree/master/app/assets/javascripts).
 Anything
-added to this repository is built to be used across the entire g[GOV.UK](https://www.gov.uk) website and is used to provide a consistent look and feel.
+added to this repository is built to be used across the entire GOV.UK website and is used to provide a consistent look and feel.

 ### Frontend

 The [frontend repository](https://github.com/alphagov/frontend)
-contains the wrapper templates and views for many of the various pages used across gov.uk.
+contains the wrapper templates and views for many of the various pages used across GOV.UK.
 It gives a good indication as to how to structure HTML and assets together.

 ### govuk_frontend_toolkit